Torgeir Knag Fylkesnes

 Torgeir Knag Fylkesnes (born 4 June 1975 in Tromsø) is a Norwegian politician for the Socialist Left Party.
-He served as one the party's deputy leaders from 2019 to 2025 and a member of parliament for Troms since 2013.
+He served as one the party's deputy leaders from 2019 to 2025 and a member of parliament for Troms between 2013 and 2025.

 Early life

 Fylkenes was born in Tromsø, but spent two years of his childhood in Botswana from 1983 to 1985.
 He has been communications advisor for Norwegian Nurses Organisation and communications leader for the Norwegian technology council.

 Political career

 Parliament

 Fylkesnes was elected as a deputy member to the Storting in the 2001 election, which he was for only one term.

 He was later elected a regular member in the 2013 election and has won re-election since.

 In parliament, he was a member of the Standing Committee on Education, Research and Church Affairs from 2013 until December 2015 when he moved to the Committee on Business and Industry.

 In January 2025, he announced that he would not seek re-election at the 2025 election and as deputy leader of his party due to personal reasons.